 What have you accepted within your life, physically and/or mentally?
 Additionally, what are you still working on accepting?
 Now, we’re not talking about resignation, rather stepping into, embraced, and owned.

 I’ve accepted that I cannot change others; I can only change myself.
 What’s amazing about living this way is that when I embrace a new way of being I attract more of the same into my life.
 For example, in my running days, I had a huge troupe of friends surrounding me who also were runners.

 Appreciation is everything.
 What have you learned to appreciate about yourself and/or within your life, physically and mentally?
 On the other hand OR in contrast, are there elements of who you are that you’re still working on appreciating?

 I appreciate my persistence to achieve my goals and live the life of my dreams.

 My story above is about my mental achievements.
-Physically, I have completed a marathon – Grandma’s Marathon in Duluth, MN to be exact.
+Physically, I have completed a marathon, Grandma’s Marathon in Duluth, MN to be exact.
 I highly recommend it for the satisfaction of demonstrating to yourself that you truly can do that which you think you cannot do.

-Personally, I have achieved much success in the corporate world and I am thrilled to be achieving a 15+ year dream to becoming a successful entrepreneur.
+Personally, I have achieved much success in the corporate world and I am thrilled to be achieving a 15+ year dream of becoming a successful entrepreneur.
 It’s been a tremendous journey and I look forward to what lies ahead.